Virtual Christmas Ideas

 Virtual Christmas Party Types

-Hire Space has recently shifted from organising events at large venues, to hosting ‘different’ virtual parties.
+Hire Space has also recently shifted from organising events at large venues, to hosting ‘different’ virtual parties.
 The BBC article describes an experience where clients begin by selecting an entrance experience – such as a comedy bouncer who, on the way in, checks your dress code.
 Guests then get to choose from more than thirty immersive rooms, from burlesque to dance floors, and are able to navigate between rooms using a clickable party map, showing where the guests are, as well as the various performances.

 Story Events, a fantastic creative events agency has successfully pivoted to virtual and hybrid events.
 They’ve happily “explored technology’s full potential”, and now offer a range of festive packages.
 Including a selection of cool interactive experiences, carefully-selected food and drink accompaniments and end to end event management including virtual platform management.